-When a child is becoming a student at the school, the principal must give a copy of the code to the parents and may require that the parents agree to make all reasonable efforts to ensure that the child complies with the code.
+When your child starts school, the principal must give you a copy of the school’s code of behaviour.
+You may also be asked to agree to make all reasonable efforts to ensure that your child complies with the code.

-Department of Education and Skills guidelines recommend that the prevention of bullying should be a fundamental part of a written code of behaviour and discipline in all schools.
+Department of Education guidelines recommend that the prevention of bullying should be a fundamental part of a written code of behaviour and discipline in all schools.

 Schools have considerable independence in the area of discipline.
 However, they must use fair procedures.
 This includes hearing the student's case.

-Most schools already have a code of behaviour that sets out how students will punished for breaching it.
-It is assumed that parents agree to the punishments set out in the code if they are told about the code when their child starts school.
+Schools must have a code of behaviour that sets out how students will punished for breaching it.
+It is assumed that parents agree to the punishments set out in the code of behaviour, if they are told about the code when their child starts school.
 As a result, if the punishment is detention, the parents or student cannot claim that the student has been falsely imprisoned.

 Under Section 24 of the Non-Fatal Offences Against the Person Act 1997, corporal punishment of students may be a crime.
 However, Sections 18 and 20 of the Act permit the justifiable use of force in certain circumstances, for example, self defence or defence of others.

 Support Service (NBSS) was set up to help second-level schools deal with